AdobeDocs/experience-manager-65.en/help/sites-administering/security-checklist.md

 1. After you click on the entry, disable the **Advanced Search Require** in the following window.

 1. Click **Save**.

+**Mitigate Against DoS Caused by Asset Download Servlet**

+The default Asset Download Servlet in AEM allows authenticated users to issue arbitrarily-large, concurrent download requests for creating ZIP files of assets visible to them that can overload the server and/or network.

+To mitigate potential DoS risks caused by this feature, `AssetDownloadServlet` OSGi component is disabled by default for publish instances on latest AEM versions.

+If your setup requires that the Asset Download Server be enabled, please see [this article](/help/assets/download-assets-from-aem.md) for more information.

 ### Disable WebDAV {#disable-webdav}